pidge1014/SRD20.Path.V.1.5/Base Classes/Faithless.md

 * **Battlefield Control:**  When using a weapon in the flail group to perform a combat maneuver, you may treat your reach as if it was +5'.
 In addition, a faithless gains a bonus combat feat that contains the word whip or modifies a combat maneuver.
 A  faithless gains an additional feat every three levels thereafter and an additional 5' of reach every 10 levels thereafter.<br/>
 At level 18, you are treated as if you were one size larger for the purposes of combat maneuvers.
 This increases by one size category every 12 levels thereafter.

 * **Psychic Mastery:**  You have focused on bettering your mind.
-You gain at 2nd level and every 2 levels thereafter, you may gain an additional spell known of any level you can cast.
+At 2nd level and every 2 levels thereafter, you may gain an additional spell known of any level you can cast.
 In addition, you gain one meta-magic feat, item creation feat, or spell mastery feat.
 You gain an additional feat every 5 levels thereafter.<br/>
 At level 20, your first spell per round does not count towards your penalty to saving throws.
 This applies to an additional spell per round every 10 levels thereafter.

 **Breathing Exercises (Ex):**  Starting at 3rd level, as a free action, you may enter a meditative combat state.
 During the duration, when you take an action that includes making an attack, while unarmed or using a knife or whip, you gain an additional attack against the same target at your highest bonus, but must take a -2 penalty to all attack rolls, as if using the two weapon fighting feat.  <br/>